rfuzzo/MWSE/docs/source/apis/tes3ui.md

 		tes3ui.logToConsole("player->ModStrength 10", false)

 		-- This will make "player->ModWillpower 10" appear in the console coloured blue.
-		-- It CAN be selected by using up arrow key, and when the enter is pressed, -- it will call that function.
+		-- It can be selected by using up arrow key, and when the enter is pressed, -- it will call that function.
 		tes3ui.logToConsole("player->ModWillpower 10", true)